DoctorMalboro/HeyMang/README.md

 * E-Hentai
 _(More to add, just pull a request in the git)_

 Remember always to check the official git and to update the program as much as you can.
-Fork, pull requests and issue bugs, that always helps.

 ### Many thanks to:
-* Books authors such as: Learn Python the Hard Way, Python for begginers, Nettuts+, Python Docs, etc.
+* All the Python tutorials and the Python documentation that helps to make things easier.
 * The libraries I've used: BeautifulSoup and PyQt4.
-* 4chan, specially /a/ for the idea and /g/ for the feedback.
+* The /g/entlemen who help me to change the name.
 * StackOverflow for answering all of my questions.
-* Everyone who works and contributes to Python, a beautiful and excellent language!
+* Everyone who works and contributes to Python.